JussMor/better-framework/README.md

 // client.notification.user(...)
 ```

+## Acknowledgments

+This framework is inspired by and builds upon the excellent work of the [Better Auth](https://www.better-auth.com) team.
+Better Auth provides a comprehensive authentication solution with similar principles of type safety and developer experience that we've adopted for this full-stack framework.

+Special thanks to the Better Auth community for pioneering many of the patterns we use here for automatic SDK generation and type-safe client-server communication.

 ## Notes

 - Memory adapter is used in the demo.
 Swap adapters via core config to persist data.